EN|FR|RU

 – Valery Aleksandrovich, you head the Presidential Council of the Russian Federation for the Development of Civil Society and Human Rights.
 How closely do you interact with BRICS member countries in this area?

 –This year, we have been meeting and discussing our cooperation at various venues in different cities in Russia.
-We are currently discussing the creation of a BRICS humanitarian centre at the Russian State University for the Humanities.
+We are currently discussing the foundation of a BRICS humanitarian centre at the Russian State University for the Humanities.
 In the near future, we will prepare a concept for the development of the centre.
 We need to provide a model for others in this direction.

 Our Council has also previously made proposals to create an International Court of Justice with BRICS, SCO and CSTO countries.
 Currently, the only working tool remains the International Court of Justice of the United Nations, which rightly found that Russia’s actions did not violate the Convention on Terrorism and refused to recognise the DPR and LPR as terrorist organisations.
 Unfortunately, the ECHR and other international courts have long discredited themselves and only broadcast the will of the West.